vishans/Skippy/README.md

 # Skippy - Netflix Skip Extension

-The most up-to-date version of Skippy can be found on the **firefox** branch.

 ## Overview

 **Skippy** is a lightweight browser extension that enhances your Netflix viewing experience by automatically skipping intros, recaps, and seamlessly transitioning to the next episode without waiting for Netflix’s built-in countdown.
 No more interruptions or the hassle of manually clicking “Skip” buttons—Skippy does it all for you!